 Along with all-new looks, in 2007, the Toyota Tundra got a new 5.7-liter V8 engine that provides 381 horsepower and 401 ft-lb of torque.
 This was a significant upgrade from the 4.7-liter V8 with 281 lb-ft of torque.
 The 2007 Toyota Tundra only gets 17 mpg in the city and up to 20 mpg on the highway, but those numbers still aren’t terrible for a full-sized truck.

 RELATED READ: The New Ford Bronco Feels Like A Jeep Renegade

 Depending on the build you find, the 2007 Toyota Tundra can tow between 4,800 to 10,600 lb and put it up there with the other full-size trucks.
 Depending on your area used Toyota Tundra models from 2007 go for about $9k to 15k depending on if you get the luxuries like a heated steering wheel, integrated brake controller, and more.

 The 2013 Toyota Tundra

 The 2013 Toyota Tundra is an award-winning option.
-It won 2013 full-size truck of the year, and its currently ranked #2 for the best used full-size truck above $25k.
-It received an upgraded navigation system and a platinum trim option in 2013.
-Plus, this is the first year that the Tundra was offered with the TRD Rock Warrior trim.
+It won 2013 full-size truck of the year, and it’s currently ranked #2 for the best used full-size truck above $25k.
+It received an upgraded navigation system in 2013.

 It gets 16 mpg in the city and 20 mpg on the highway and can tow between 4,500 to 10,400 lb.
 The 2013 Toyota Tundra is also an IIHS top safety pick and a five-star safety option from the NHTSA.
 Depending on your area, 2013 models can be found between $16k to $30k.
 The price varies wildly depending on if you find a base model or one of the platinum trim options.